-Being remote from human habitation and almost alien to modern civilization makes the Danum Valley Conservation Area is a naturalists’ paradise.
-Recognized as one of the world’s most complex ecosystem, this forest serves as a natural home for endangered wildlife species such as banteng, Asian elephant, clouded leopard, orang utan, as well as a vast range of Sabah’s lowland fauna.
+Being remote from human habitation and almost alien to modern civilization makes the Danum Valley Conservation Area a naturalists’ paradise.

-Here, visitors also get the chance to visit an ancient Kadazandusun burial site, complete with belian coffins and ceramic spirit jars.
-Three burial sites have been discovered in Danum Valley—two near the field centre and one on the cliff, overlooking Borneo Rainforest Lodge.
+Visitors also get the chance to visit an ancient Kadazandusun burial site, complete with belian coffins and ceramic spirit jars.
+Three burial sites have been discovered in Danum Valley—two near the field centre and one below the cliff, overlooking Borneo Rainforest Lodge.

 The Danum Valley Field Centre (DVFC) is among the top tropical biodiversity research centre in the world.
 DVFC is a testament for the long-standing partnership established since 1984, between The Royal Society of United Kingdom’s South East Asia Rainforest Research Programme (SEARRP) and Danum Valley Management Committee.
 Previously reserve for researchers only, the facilities are now extended to visitors looking for a basic stay while exploring Danum Valley.

 Meanwhile, the Borneo Rainforest Lodge that sets along the flowing Danum River is a multiple award-winning eco-lodge with international standards.
 Their premium villas and chalets offer visitors from all ages an extraordinary experience and comfort being well-rested in the middle of the jungle with a touch of luxury.
 Among the attractions offers is the chance to experience the lodge’s canopy walkway with its viewing platforms that offer views from 27m above the forest floor.